Sue: Yes! Robert Holmes is back. Thank God for that.

 The other contains Melanie Bush.

-Sue: Is his mate dead?
-I liked him.
-I don’t understand this.
-How did they get here?
-How can Bonnie be here if he hasn’t met the Doctor yet?
-And is he staring at her like that because he can’t work out whether she’s a boy or a girl?
+Sue: So, is his best mate dead, then?
+I liked him… You know, I don’t understand this at all.
+How did they get here, exactly?
+And how can Bonnie be here now if she hasn’t met the Doctor yet?
+And is Glitz staring at her like that because he can’t work out whether she’s a boy or a girl?

 The Master is responsible for Glitz and Mel’s presence in court.